Free Integral Calculus I

 \end{lemma} \begin{proof} We proceed by induction.
 First observe that if $F_i^{(r)}(z) - F_i(z) = \Ord(z^{r+1})$ for $i=1,2,\dots,n$ then

 as well and thus

 \end{proof}

+We conclude this section with a few hints for the practical solution of the system \eqref{eq:Fi=etaXi}.

-\begin{remark} When it comes to the practical solution of the system \eqref{eq:Fi=etaXi} we are faced with a large number of variables.
-It can be reduced by observing that the solutions $F_i$ enter the final expression \eqref{eq:EIps=utsumCiXiCjFj} for the conditional expectation only in the products $C_iF_i$ and we can advantage of the fact that the coefficient matrices $C_i$ usually are sparse.
+\begin{remark}[Compression] The main computational problem with the solution of the system \eqref{eq:Fi=etaXi} is caused by the large number of variables featuring in the matrices $F_i$.
+One way to address this issue arises from the observation that the solutions $F_i$ enter the final expression \eqref{eq:EIps=utsumCiXiCjFj} for the conditional expectation only in the products $C_iF_i$ and we can take advantage of the fact that the coefficient matrices $C_i$ usually are sparse.
 Indeed let $P_i$ be the projection onto $\ker C_i$ and $Q_i=I-P_i$, i.e., $C_iP_i=0$ and $C_iQ_i=C_i$.
-Then in the expression \eqref{eq:EIps=utsumCiXiCjFj} we can replace the matrices $F_i$ with the matrices $\tilde{F}_i = Q_iF_i$ and the latter satisfy the slightly modified system
+Then in the expression \eqref{eq:EIps=utsumCiXiCjFj} we can replace the matrices $F_i$ with the compressed matrices $\tilde{F}_i = Q_iF_iQ_i$ which satisfy the slightly modified system